-Section 11.
-The foregoing provisions of this article shall not become operative or effective in any borough not having a controller, until the council shall by ordinance accept the provisions of this article.
-When any borough accepts the provisions of this article, the court of quarter sessions upon petition of council shall appoint a controller to hold office until the first Monday of January next succeeding the next municipal election, at which a controller may be elected under the provisions of this act.
+Section 1070.
+Acceptance of Article by Ordinance.-The foregoing provisions of subdivision (e) of this article shall not become operative or effective in any borough not having a controller, until the council shall, by ordinance, accept the provisions of subdivision (e) of this article.
+When any borough accepts the provisions of subdivision (e) of this article, the court of quarter sessions, upon petition of council, shall appoint a controller to hold office until the first Monday of January, next succeeding the next municipal election at which a controller may be elected under the provisions of this act.

-Section 12.
-In all boroughs accepting the provisions of this article as provided in the preceding section, the borough auditors then in office shall continue to hold their office until the first day of January succeeding the election of a borough controller, after which date the office of borough auditor is abolished.
+In all boroughs accepting the provisions of subdivision (e) of this article, the borough auditors then in office shall continue to hold their office until the first day of January succeeding the election of a borough controller, after which date the office of borough auditor is abolished.